ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setting-up-a-local-selenium-solution.md

 - Selenoid is a powerful Go implementation of original Selenium hub code.
 It is using Docker to launch browsers.
 - Official website ([http://aerokube.com/](http://aerokube.com/))
 - While ATS works fine with Selenoid (since it's based on the official Selenium code) and it even supports parallel testing on the Selenoid hub.
 We can't guarantee it will always be supported in the future.
-- How-to set it up link
+- How-to Setup Local Selenoid hub (will be online soon)
 - Browsers run in Linux containers
 - Live-view with a seperated to be installed portal.
 Works with debug browser images and vnc.
 - It also has a out-of-the box video recording option